How do I make pottery? Can I make pottery at home? Are there techniques to make better pottery?

 - wedging table/workbench

-Making pottery on the wheel seems to be the most recognizable forming technique.
+Throwing pottery on the wheel seems to be the most recognizable forming technique.
 A pottery wheel is a device that spins around at various speeds.
 Clay is attached to the wheel head and is shaped with hands or tools as it spins around.
 After the pot is formed it is usually cut off the wheel to dry.
+In the past it has been expensive to buy a pottery wheel and was hard to get access to one.
+Now you can find beginner pottery wheels for a reasonable price and there are more and more places that offer pottery classes and events outside of traditional education.

 Clay is rolled, cut, stretched, or pressed flat to create slabs.
 These slabs can be cut into shapes, joined together, or altered to form vessels or sculptural pieces.